The 20 Best Rhabdomyolysis Doctors in Estonia

 EE

-John Vissing practices in Estonia.
+John Vissing practices practicing medicine in Estonia.
 Mr. Vissing is rated as a Distinguished expert by MediFind in the treatment of Rhabdomyolysis.
-His top areas of expertise are Limb-Girdle Muscular Dystrophy, Myasthenia Gravis, Limb-Girdle Muscular Dystrophy Type 2I, and Myoglobinuria Recurrent.
+He is also highly rated in 50 other conditions, according to our data.
+His clinical expertise encompasses Limb-Girdle Muscular Dystrophy, Myasthenia Gravis, Limb-Girdle Muscular Dystrophy Type 2I, and Pompe Disease.

 Distinguished in Rhabdomyolysis